alex-bellon/wikipedia/README.md

 - [Pangram](https://en.wikipedia.org/wiki/Pangram) - a sentence using every letter of a given alphabet at least once.
 - [Pangrammatic lipogram](https://en.wikipedia.org/wiki/Lipogram#Pangrammatic_lipogram) - uses every letter of the alphabet except one.
 - [Pangrammatic window](https://en.wikipedia.org/wiki/Pangrammatic_window) - a stretch of naturally occurring text that contains all the letters in the alphabet.
+- [Patronymic](https://en.wikipedia.org/wiki/Patronymic) - a component of a personal name based on the given name of one's father, grandfather (avonymic), or an earlier male ancestor.
 - [Phonetic reversal](https://en.wikipedia.org/wiki/Phonetic_reversal) - the process of reversing the phonemes or phones of a word or phrase.
 - [Placeholder name](https://en.wikipedia.org/wiki/Placeholder_name) - words that can refer to objects or people whose names are temporarily forgotten, irrelevant, or unknown in the context in which they are being discussed.
 - [RAS Syndrome](https://en.wikipedia.org/wiki/RAS_syndrome) - the use of one or more of the words that make up an acronym (or other initialism) in conjunction with the abbreviated form.
 This means, in effect, repeating one or more words from the acronym.
 Two common examples are "PIN number"/ "VIN number" (the "N" in PIN and VIN stands for "number") and "ATM machine" (the "M" in ATM stands for "machine").